Fusion Builder Global Elements

 Adding Global Elements To Widgets

-Global Fusion Builder Elements can very easily be added to widgets, by simply copying and then pasting the Fusion Builder Element into the widget as explained below.
+Global Fusion Builder Items (Containers, Columns, and Elements) can very easily be added to widgets, by simply copying and then pasting the Global Element Shortcode into the widget, as described below.

-Step 4 - Simply drag and drop the Text widget into your chosen widget area on the right side.
+Step 4 – Drag and drop the Text widget into your chosen widget area on the right-hand side.

-Step 5 - Switch to Text editor and paste the copied global element in the Text editor.
+Step 5 – Paste the copied global element shortcode in the Text editor.

 Step 6 – When finished, make sure to click the ‘Save’ button in the widget editing box to save your changes.